-( grant | deny ) identity ruletype name types
+(grant | deny) identity nametype name types

 Each rule grants or denies privileges.
-Rules are checked in the order in which they are specified in the update-policy statement.
-Once a message has successfully matched a rule, the operation is immediately granted or denied, and no further rules are examined.
-There are 13 types of rules; the rule type is specified by the ruletype field, and the interpretation of other fields varies depending on the rule type.
+Once a message has successfully matched a rule, the operation is immediately granted or denied and no further rules are examined.
+A rule is matched when the signer matches the identity field, the name matches the name field in accordance with the nametype field, and the type matches the types specified in the type field.